kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 - for replicated gang, we can't use the full label selector, but rather support specifying only the label key, similar to `MatchLabelKeys` in pod affinity

-Decoupling `Workload` from `PodGroup` (in 1.36) clearly separates the role of a Pod (runtime grouping, status and scheduling policy) from its template (Workload).
-We decided on this approach because it improves etcd scalability (sharding status updates across PodGroup objects) and clarifies object lifecycle management as described in the original design [^4].
+Decoupling `Workload` from `PodGroup` (in 1.36) clearly separates the role of a `PodGroup` (runtime grouping, status and scheduling policy) from its template (`Workload`).
+We decided on this approach because it improves etcd scalability (sharding status updates across `PodGroup` objects) and clarifies object lifecycle management as described in the original design [^4].

 ### API